FREQUENTLY ASKED QUESTIONS

 What Is the Weather Like in Denver During the Conference?

 Summer is a great time to get outdoors in Denver with warm temperatures and low humidity.
 Two days before your trip to Denver, check the weather and use this information to pack appropriately.
-Because Denver is a mile above sea level it is closer to the sun.
+As Denver is a mile above sea level, it is closer to the sun.
 It can feel much warmer than the actual temperature during the daytime, but then become very chilly after sundown, particularly in the spring and fall.
 It is best to layer your clothing.
-Sun block is a must.
+A rain poncho or similar is also recommended for sudden pop-up storms that move quickly.
+Sun block and sunglasses are a must.